01. History of Asbestos Use

 Asbestos Litigation Against Hercules Chemical Company, Inc.

 Hercules Chemical Company, Inc. used asbestos in its products from the 1950s until the 1980s, exposing thousands of workers who later developed diseases like mesothelioma.
 As a result, the company has faced numerous lawsuits and continues to be named.
 In 2008, the company filed for bankruptcy due to mounting claims.
 In that year, the company faced about 7,000 outstanding lawsuits from hazards associated with its asbestos products.

 Hercules Chemical Company, Inc. also faced lawsuits for other chemicals in its products that created serious health concerns.
 The company used a chemical known as Agent Orange, which has since been recognized as a carcinogen.
 Hercules Chemical Company, Inc. and other businesses, including Dow Chemical Company, faced numerous lawsuits from veterans due to the wide reach of Agent Orange.
 In 1984, the companies faced a verdict of $180 million in favor of 52 veterans who developed cancer and other ailments from exposure.

 Hercules Chemical Company, Inc. Asbestos Trust Fund

 Hercules Chemical Company, Inc. filed for Chapter 11 bankruptcy on August 22, 2008.
 As of 2013, Hercules Chemical Company, Inc. operates as a brand of Oatey, however, the company established its own trust fund in 2010 after emerging from bankruptcy.
 The trust began accepting claims in 2011 and was initially funded with $8.6 million.

 The payment percentage as of April 2019 is 4.7% for successful claims.
-The trust continues to accept and pay claims for Hercules Chemical Company, Inc. Payments can vary and are typically decided on a case-by-case basis and different factors can impact payouts, such as the stage of the disease and the lawyer’s experience.
+The trust continues to accept and pay claims for Hercules Chemical Company, Inc. Payments can vary and are typically decided on a case-by-case basis and different factors can impact payouts, such as the stage of the disease and the asbestos lawyer’s experience.